How does one make a game?

-Thinking of an Idea
+Thinking of a Game Idea

 Understanding your game is the most vital part.
 You may have the story in your head, the setting, or some of the mechanics – but to understand your game, you need to know every aspect.
 How each of the systems interact, what the player can/can’t do, the goal, etc. This may seem like a lot of stuff to keep track of, but do remember that large games are created by large companies.